mkskh/social_network/README.md

 Also, each user can create an advertisement for the sale (or give away for free) some of their things that they no longer need.

 ### Features and Updates:
-- Implemented the system where in the news feed we can see only posts from out subscriptions
+- Implemented the system where in the news feed we can see only posts from our subscriptions
 - Created tests for "Feed" app
 - Created design for messaging templates
 - Added "Subscribe" and "Send a message" buttons on the Search page